Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.05 How to Deploy a Static Website onto the ICP Blockchain for Hosting/README.md

 ```

 Replace `website` with your canister name if different.
 The canister ID can be used to access your website at `https://<canister-id>.ic0.app`.

+## Viewing and Sharing Your Website

+Once loaded, the website will display the favicon and content as expected.
+The site is now live on the Internet Computer, and the URL can be shared with anyone for global access.